dustinpfister/blog_posts/_posts/threejs-normal-map.md

 ### Be mindful of the version numbers used with three.js

-When I wrote this post I was using r127 of threejs which was a later version of threejs in early 2021, and the last time I came around to doing a little editing I have found that the examples are still working okay with r135.
+When I wrote this post I was using r127 of threejs which was a later version of threejs in early 2021, and the last time I came around to doing a little editing I have found that the examples are still [working okay with r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
 As time goes by yet even more code breaking changes might be made to the library that will cause the source code examples here to no longer work.

 ## 1 - Basic normal map example